 Navigation Bar

-Residency Requirements for Dissolution of Marriage: Minnesota
+Minnesota: Residency Requirements for Divorce in Minnesota

 Minnesota has its own dissolution of marriage laws regarding who is eligible to file for a divorce.
 Each state protects its jurisdiction and makes sure the appropriate laws are applied to the appropriate cases.
 To prevent your case from being dismissed, make sure you meet the Minnesota residency requirements.
 The most common mistake people make is believing they must divorce in the state in which they were married.
 This is simply not true.
 Most divorce cases throughout the United States are filed in the county in which the filing spouse resides.